Skip to main content

 Natural Hydrogen

 Ultramafic rocks produce natural hydrogen (H2) when metamorphosed in the presence of water, a process called serpentinisation.
 Although natural hydrogen exploration is still in its infancy, seeps are known to occur around the world, including within Weora and Carbozorb’s licence areas.
+One of the world’s largest seeps, is at Poison Bay, Fiordland, New Zealand.

 How it works